 Out of the following glands which is referred to as the master gland?

 The pituitary gland is sometimes called the ‘master gland’ of the endocrine system because it controls the functions of many of the other endocrine glands.
 It is located at the base of the brain.

 Antibiotics are synthetic compounds inhibiting the growth of bacteria.
 They are medicines that fight bacterial infections.
 They work by killing the bacteria or by making it hard for the bacteria to grow and multiply.

 Carbohydrate is stored in the body as:

-The body breaks down most carbohydrates from the foods we eat and converts them to a type of sugar called glucose.
+Carbohydrate is stored in the body as glycogen.
+The body breaks down most carbohydrates from the foods and converts them to a type of sugar called glucose.
 Glycogen is a multibranched polysaccharide of glucose that serves as a form of energy storage in animals, fungi, and bacteria.